4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 When you call a datastore using the [`ds`](API/DataStoreClass.md#ds) or the [`Open datastore`](API/DataStoreClass.md#open-datastore) command, 4D automatically references tables and fields of the corresponding 4D structure as properties of the returned [datastore](#datastore) object:

-*   Tables are mapped to dataclasses.
+*   Las tablas correspondientes a las dataclasses.
 *   Los campos corresponden a los atributos de almacenamiento.
 *   Relations are mapped to relation attributes - relation names, defined in the Structure editor, are used as relation attribute names.